-A variety of respiratory pathogens are capable of causing outbreaks in healthcare facilities.
+A variety of respiratory pathogens are capable of causing outbreaks in health care facilities.
 Very specific control measures are applied when an outbreak is caused by Influenza A or B, but facilities may be unclear about control measures needed to control outbreaks that are known or suspected to be due to other pathogens.
 For instance, there may be a laboratory diagnosis of other viral pathogens (e.g. RSV, parainfluenza), or when a laboratory is unable to identify an organism, there may be a general consensus that the outbreak is likely caused by undefined organisms capable of causing common cold-like illness.

-Since many respiratory virus infections present with relatively similar symptoms, a definitive laboratory diagnosis is important for the appropriate management of the patients, implementation of IPAC measures and in the case of influenza, the therapeutic and prophylactic use of antiviral drugs for both the residents/patients and staff (4).
-In general, influenza infections are known to spread rapidly through institutions and in older adults are associated with more complications than other respiratory viruses (8).
+Since many respiratory virus infections present with relatively similar symptoms, a definitive laboratory diagnosis is important for the appropriate management of the patients, and implementation of IPAC measures.
+In the case of influenza, laboratory confirmation enables the therapeutic and prophylactic use of antiviral drugs for both the residents/patients and staff and knowing whether vaccinated and unvaccinated staff need to be treated differently (i.e. deciding on exclusion of unvaccinated staff).
+In general, influenza infections are known to spread rapidly through institutions, and in older adults, are associated with more complications than other respiratory viruses (8).
 Accordingly, in institutional outbreaks, it is particularly desirable to rule in or rule out influenza when testing for the etiological agent of the respiratory infection.